January 17, 2025 3:16 am

 Tipping in Hotels and Beaches

-Bellboys, beach boys, and other people who serve you in the hotel expect to be paid extra and often make use of your good mood during your vacation.
-Tourists vary widely in their opinions on how much to tip hotel staff, with some vacationers choosing not to tip at all as the hotel charges a service tax.
+Bellboys, beach boys, and other hotel staff expect extra payment.
+They often take advantage of your good mood during your vacation.
+Tourists have varying opinions on how much to tip hotel staff.
+Some vacationers choose not to tip at all because the hotel charges a service tax.

-Those who do tip will give from a modest $1 to the bellboy and the guy who helps find you a lounge chair and umbrella on the beach, to an extravagant $20 at the end of a visit for those who carry your laundry and clean your room.
-If meals are included in a travel package, $0.5-1 on the table per person to say thank you to the help that has to clear the tables and do the entire grunt work to make sure you are served a good meal.
+Those who do tip give modest amounts, such as $1 to the bellboy or the person who helps find your lounge chair and umbrella on the beach.
+Others may tip extravagantly, up to $20, for those who carry your laundry and clean your room.
+If your travel package includes meals, you commonly leave $0.50 to $1 on the table per person to thank the staff who clear the tables and ensure you receive good service.

-In Egypt, tipping is a highly developed process, and the number of service workers to be tipped is larger than in countries where this tradition is less established.
+In Egypt, tipping is a highly developed process.
+The number of service workers to be tipped is larger than in countries where this tradition is less established.
 You can expect to tip:

 • Waitstaff in restaurants and cafes.